-- (1) This section applies if the law society decides to appoint a receiver for a law practice. - (2) The law society may, in the law society approved form, appoint a person as receiver. - (3) The appointee must be- - (a) an Australian legal practitioner who holds an unrestricted practising certificate; or - (b) a person holding accounting qualifications with experience in law practices' trust accounts;
+(1) This section applies if the law society decides to appoint a receiver for a law practice.

+- (2) The law society may, in the law society approved form, appoint a person as receiver. - (3) The appointee must be- - (a) an Australian legal practitioner who holds an unrestricted practising certificate; or - (b) a qualified accountant with experience in law practices' trust accounts;